-Let’s take a very concrete example with purchasing management:
+Let's take a very concrete example of purchasing management:

-A solution that offers the implementation of a Procure-to-pay (P2P – a process covering product selection, supplier order management and the processing of corresponding invoices and payments) process must have thought about its proper use in mobility.
+An application that offers the implementation of a Procure-to-pay (P2P – a process covering product selection, supplier order management, and the processing of corresponding invoices and payments) process must have thought about its proper use in mobility.

 In many cases, approvers are responsible employees who are likely to travel to meet with their teams in the field or with partners.